gdiggs/cataloguais/README.md

 ### Installation
 You must have [Postgres](http://www.postgresql.org/) installed prior to running Cataloguais.
 On OS X with homebrew, you can just do `brew install postgres`.

-Once you have Mongo running and have cloned the app to your local directory, you can run:
+Once you have Postgres running and have cloned the app to your local directory, you can run:

 ```
 bundle install